christianThardy/christianThardy.github.io/tom-interpretability.md

 If we zoom out from any single head, we can define specific groups of attention heads across layers as circuit components.
 From there, we can start mapping out how these components *fire* across the ToM passage, visualizing how attention heads interact with each other to solve the task.
 The methodology aligns closely with an approach where SAE concepts are seen as functionally coherent clusters<sub>[<a href="https://arxiv.org/html/2410.19750v1" title="Li" rel="nofollow">20</a>]</sub>.
 Tests were run on a small dataset that uses different templates to construct false belief passages that structurally resemble the original ToM narrative.

 The results show distinct ToM subcircuits—sets of attention heads that tend to cluster together and activate at key points during the task.
 These components act as cohesive units, each one relative to others, activating or staying dormant at different sequence positions.
 This makes it possible to see which components have groups of heads that activate together across different contexts, and allows us to see how information flows through the model as its making its predictions.
 For example, within the action-location state, certain heads may consistently activate with suppression heads, particularly when managing changes in the scene and beliefs about the scene in the penultimate state.
 So its possible to see which specific heads within each component interact most frequently, giving insight into sub-patterns within the larger components.
-Think of it like t-SNE but for attention circuits.

 <br>

 <p align="center">